21 Essential Things to Know About Maine Coons Before You Get One

 Maine Coons are among the largest domestic cat breeds.
 Males often weigh 18-22 lbs.

-Their sheer size means normal cat trees, carriers, and litter boxes may be too small.
+Their sheer physical size means normal cat trees, carriers, and litter boxes may be too small.

 You’ll need heavy-duty scratching posts, jumbo litter boxes, and sturdier cat furniture to support their weight and keep them happy.